malczuuu/chimera/README.md

 # Chimera

-Yet another throwaway app for exploring some concepts related to Spring Boot.
+Yet another throwaway app that retrieves weather for exploring some concepts related to Spring Boot.

 ## How to use this